Skydrol/field/README.md

 ```bash
 node command.js getNumberOfCarsByMileages <minMileage>, <maxMileage>
 ```
-get the total value of cars that exist in a given dealership (parameter: dealership);
+To get the total value of cars that exist in a given dealership (parameter: dealership);
 ```bash
 node command.js getTotalValueByDealership <dealership>
 ```